Velislav21/React-Course/food-order-app/readMe.md

-The server, images and styles are provided by the course lecture.
+The server, images and styles are provided by the course lecturer.